WandThe Magic Wand and Other Operators

 Benefits of the Ramified Frame Rule

 Earlier on, we sketched an argument claiming that the consequence-frame rule is not very well suited for carrying out proofs in practice, due to issues with working with evars for instantiating the heap predicate H2 in the rule.
-Let us come back to this point and describe the issue in depth on a concrete example, and show how the ramified frame rule smoothly handles that same example.
-Recall, once again, the consequence-frame rule.
+Let us come back to this point and describe the issue in depth on a concrete example, then show how the ramified frame rule smoothly handles that example.

 Parameter triple_conseq_frame' : H2 H1 Q1 t H Q,